What to Know Before Hiring a Tree Service in King County, WA

 What Tree Services Are Available in King County, WA?

-King County stretches from the urban neighborhoods of Shoreline and Kenmore on Puget Sound eastward through the suburban corridors of Bothell, Woodinville, and Redmond, then into the rural foothills and Cascade communities of Duvall, Carnation, and Baring.
-Each area has distinct tree service needs shaped by lot size, tree density, terrain, and local regulations.
-K&J Tree Works is a licensed, insured tree service company (WA LNI #KJTREJT792QS) headquartered in Sultan that serves all 8 of these King County communities.
-Whether you need a single hazard tree removed in Kenmore or 5 acres cleared in Baring, we bring the same crew, equipment, and standards to every job.
+King County stretches from the urban neighborhoods of Shoreline and Kenmore on Puget Sound eastward through the suburban corridors of Bothell, Woodinville, and Redmond, then into the rural Snoqualmie Valley communities of Duvall and Carnation, and finally to the Cascade foothills at Baring.
+Each area has distinct terrain, tree species, and regulations that affect tree service needs.
+K&J Tree Works provides five core tree services across all 8 King County communities we serve: tree removal, tree trimming and pruning, emergency tree service, land clearing, and wood and debris removal.

-- Licensed and insured — WA contractor license KJTREJT792QS
+- Licensed and insured — WA LNI contractor license KJTREJT792QS

-- 8 King County communities served: Bothell, Woodinville, Redmond, Kenmore, Duvall, Shoreline, Carnation, Baring
+- Serving 8 King County communities from Shoreline to Baring

-- Full-service: removal, trimming, emergency, land clearing, debris hauling
+- 5 core services: removal, trimming, emergency, clearing, debris

 Tree Removal in King County

-- What Is Included: K&J Tree Works includes full cleanup with every removal — all limbs, trunk sections, and debris are chipped or hauled away.
-The site is left clean.
+- What Every Removal Includes: Complete cleanup — all limbs, trunk sections, and debris are chipped or hauled.
+The site is left clean and clear.
 Stump grinding is not included in our services.

 Tree Trimming and Pruning in King County

-- Crown Cleaning and Deadwood Removal: Removes dead, broken, and crossing branches to improve tree health and reduce falling debris risk.
-Essential for large conifers in Bothell, Woodinville, and Redmond neighborhoods where branches overhang homes and sidewalks.
+- Deadwood and Crown Cleaning: Removing dead, broken, and crossing branches improves tree health and eliminates falling debris hazards.
+Critical for properties in Bothell, Redmond, and Shoreline where large trees overhang homes.

-- Cost Range: Most residential tree trimming in King County runs $300 to $1,500 per tree.
-Large conifers requiring a climber and chipper are at the higher end.
-Multi-tree discounts often apply.
+- Cost Range: Residential tree trimming in our King County service area typically runs $300 to $1,500 per tree.
+Multi-tree discounts apply.

 Emergency Tree Service in King County

-- Storm Damage Response: Fallen trees on roofs, vehicles, fences, and driveways are our most common emergency calls.
-We prioritize safety — securing the scene, removing the immediate threat, and preventing further damage to your property.
+- Storm Response: Fallen trees on roofs, vehicles, driveways, and power lines are our most common emergency calls.
+We prioritize life safety, then property protection, then access restoration.

-- Response Hours: K&J Tree Works is available Monday through Saturday, 8 AM to 5 PM.
-We respond to emergency calls as quickly as possible during operating hours.
+- Response Availability: K&J Tree Works responds to emergency calls Monday through Saturday, 8 AM to 5 PM.
+We prioritize emergencies involving immediate threats to safety and occupied structures.

 Land Clearing in King County